BadmWe/dspyt-webpage/dspyt/posts/advanced-realized-volatility-and-quarticity.md

 import pandas as pd
 ```

+The provided code involves statistical or financial calculations using Python's NumPy and Pandas libraries, along with the gamma function from the SciPy library.

 Furthermore, we estimate additional volatility estimators that we build upon realized quarticity, realized quad-power quarticity and realized tri-power quarticity.

 The realized fourth-power variation or realized quarticity is a consistent estimator of the integrated quarticity